massexchange/MXControl/README.md

     - `awsAccessKeyId`: the ID of the aws credential.
     - `awsSecretAccessKey`: the credential's key
     - `awsRegion`: the aws region being operated on.
+- IAM Roles or other automatic sources of AWS credentials will also be checked, should you want to deploy this onto EC2 or plug it into an AWS Lambda function.
 - Run `npm link` to symlink the package to your installation of npm's `PATH` directory, making it invokable from your shell.

 #### Part 2: Configure some defaults, and organize your environment naming scheme for MORE CONTROL!
-- First, doublecheck default sizes included in `dbPowerDefaults.json`.
+- First, doublecheck default sizes included in `config/dbPowerDefaults.json`.
 Amazon RDS, at least at the time of writing, lacks an off state for their database offering.
 Because of this lack of an off switch, **all power toggling of RDS instances in MXControl are actually resizes.** If you want to change the default up or down size, this is where you'd do it.

 - **For singular instance/database jobs, naming scheme configurations isn't important to MXControl whatsoever.** However, if you want to designate a frontend-backend pair of EC2 instances bundled with an RDS database as an 'environment' to be controlled as a single unit together, do the following:
     - change the names of your instances in AWS to follow the scheme `$PREFIX$ENVNAME`, and give any EC2 instances to be contained in the environment the tag `Key: Environment, Value: $ENVNAME.` RDS instances only need to be named, not tagged.
 This is due to an AWS API eccentricity that may be cleared up at a later time.
 Then edit `instanceNamePrefixes.json` to include your prefixes.